meilisearch/documentation/learn/core_concepts/indexes.md

 ## Primary key

 An index is a collection of documents.
-All documents have a primary key, which is a mandatory <clientGlossary word="field"/>.
-This field is composed of a primary key <clientGlossary word="attribute"/> name and a unique value.
+All documents have a primary key, which is a mandatory field.
+This field is composed of a primary key attribute name and a unique value.
 All documents in a given index share the same primary key attribute but a different unique value.

 The primary key's attribute name **must** be known by the index.
 You can [set a primary key for an index or let it be inferred by MeiliSearch](/learn/core_concepts/documents.md#setting-the-primary-key).